ValentinisAlessio/HPC_final_project/exercise2/README.md

 ## How to compile

 Authomatic compilation is provided through the use of a `Makefile`.
 Tests and data collection are authomatized through the various `.sh` SBATCH scripts.

+If you want to run a test on the ORFEO cluster, just perform `sbatch <job>.sh`, while if you want just to perform compilation of the script, just do `make`.